Determining Fault for a Right-Turn Auto Accident in New Jersey

 It is widely assumed the driver making the turn is almost always at fault.
 However, sometimes the oncoming driver is to blame for a right-turn crash.
 Determining who is at fault for a right-turn crash can be complicated, which is why seeking legal representation can be an important step for victims.

-The New Jersey car accident lawyers at Lynch Law Firm are available for a free legal consultation.
+The New Jersey car accident lawyers at Lynch Law Firm, PC are available for a free legal consultation.
 This is your chance to learn more about your potential legal options.
 We charge no upfront fees for helping injury victims seek financial compensation.

 State Laws That Apply to Right-Turn Accidents